haidaraM/zsh-history-cleaner/README.md

 ```
 Clean your history by removing duplicate commands, commands matching regex etc...

+By default, all the duplicate commands are removed.

 Usage: zhc [OPTIONS]

 Options:
   -d, --dry-run
           Dry run mode.
-The history file is not modified
+The history file is not modified when this flag is used

   -H, --history-file <HISTORY_FILE>
-          History file path
+          The history file to use

           [default: ~/.zsh_history]

   -n, --no-backup
+          [USE WITH CAUTION!!]
 Disable history file backup.
-By default, a backup is written to {history_file}.{timestamp} in the current directory.
-Use with caution!!
+By default, a backup is written to '{history_file}.{timestamp}' in the current directory

   -h, --help
           Print help (see a summary with '-h')

   -V, --version
           Print version

 ```

 ## Development and test